fortytw2/watney/README.md

 First record fixtures using `go test -watney -v ./...`, then replay them by omitting `-watney` in your future test runs.

+To record a single test, use `go test -watney -v -run CaseName` and a new `.har` will be written

 ```go
 func TestGoogle(t *testing.T) {
     // you can use your own transport here, it is fully preserved during